itepastra/thesis/presentations/tf-qas.typ

 = Conclusion

-==
+== Takeaways

-- Combining proxies // can work better than seperately
+- Combining proxies

-- Training-Free methods are promising
+- Training-Free methods can work better than HEA

-#text(fill:red)[- Not reproducible]
+== What will I do (differently)

+Sampling:
+- Evolutionary Algorithm instead of random sampling
+  - With hardware constraints
+  - Can build on parts of "Genetic optimization of ansatz expressibility for enhanced variational quantum algorithm performance."@genetic-expressibility

+#pause
+Filtering:
+- Noise proxy
+- Better entanglement proxy

+#pause
+And of course: Share my code

 #slide[
   == References <touying:unoutlined>